Esha034/Bike-Sales-Analysis-Dashboard/README.md

+# -Bike-Sales-Analysis-Dashboard

-# 1. Title-Bike-Sales-Analysis-Dashboard
+## 1. Title-Bike-Sales-Analysis-Dashboard

-# 2. Executive Summary & Impact
+## 2. Executive Summary & Impact

-This project presents a dynamic, interactive Excel dashboard designed to analyze customer demographics, purchase behavior, and regional bike sales performance for Bike Dekho.
+-This project presents a dynamic, interactive Excel dashboard designed to analyze customer demographics, purchase behavior, and regional bike sales performance for Bike Dekho.

 The dashboard empowers stakeholders to: